Greenmount, Queensland (Toowoomba Region): Education

-Greenmount State School is a government primary (Prep-6) school for boys and girls at Haldon Street (27.7893°S 151.9067°E).
+Greenmount State School is a government primary (Prep-6) school for boys and girls at 9–11 Haldon Street (27.7893°S 151.9067°E).
 In 2018, the school had an enrolment of 46 students with 5 teachers (3 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

 There are no secondary schools in Greenmount.
-The nearest secondary schools are Clifton State High School in Clifton to the south and Harristown State High School in Harristown, Toowoomba, to the north.
+The nearest government secondary schools are Clifton State High School in Clifton to the south and Harristown State High School in Harristown, Toowoomba, to the north.

 Amenities

 Library services in Greenmount are provided by the Toowoomba Regional Council's mobile library service.
 The van visits Pilton Street every Friday.

 Greenmount features a number of parks, including: